FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountunit.md

 ## Description

-The string value representing the provider-specified measurement unit that corresponds to *CommitmentDiscountQuantity* and *CommitmentDiscountPurchasedQuantity*.
+The string value representing the provider-specified measurement unit that corresponds to *CommitmentDiscountQuantity* and *CommitmentDiscountPurchasedQuantity* of a *commitment discount*.

 ## Content constraints